Heliconia rostrata

 Propagation

-Best SeasonSpring or early summer for division.
+Best SeasonSpring to early summer when actively growing.

 Maintenance & Notes